dnes7799/Blog-Directory---Node.js-Express.js/README.md

+# blog-directory---node.js-expres.js-
-This web applicaion allows you to create, read, update and delete your blogs.
+This is a blog directory project, where you can create, read, update and delete your blogs.